jgmalcolm/nsghandbook/_topics/trauma_cranial.md

 # Traumatic SAH

+- admit to ICU for q1 neuro checks
 - goal PLT > 100, INR < 1.4
 - repeat CT wo at 24hrs or earlier if exam change
+- keppra 500bid
+  - if seizures already, then add 1g load